Animeshz/keyboard-mouse-kt/README.md

-HooksKt
+KeyboardMouse.kt
 =======

-A multiplatform binding for listening to global keyboard and mouse events.
+A multiplatform library for listening to global keyboard and mouse events.